Cephalic Carnage: Xenosapien and Misled by Certainty (2007–2010)

 The band recorded its next studio album between November and December 2006, and its release was set for May 2007 under the title Xenosapien.
-In March 2007, the band supported Brujeria on U.S. dates and subsequently embarked on "Xenosapien World Tour", which started in continental Europe on May 4, continued in United Kingdom and Ireland in May and resumed in the "Summer Slaughter" trek (dubbed the "Summer's Laughter" by band members) across the U.S. throughout June and July along with Decapitated among others.
-The band also filmed a music video for the song "Endless Cycle of Violence".
+In March 2007, the band supported Brujeria on U.S. dates and embarked on "Xenosapien World Tour", which started in continental Europe on May 4, continued in United Kingdom and Ireland in May and resumed in the "Summer Slaughter" trek (dubbed the "Summer's Laughter" by band members) across the U.S. throughout June and July with Decapitated among others.
+The band filmed a music video for the song "Endless Cycle of Violence".
 On November 20, 2007, the band's van was robbed.
 Their "recent earnings from the tour (close to $4,000), a laptop with more than $2,000 in music-software programs loaded, an iPod and various personal items" were stolen.

 Cephalic Carnage reissued Conforming to Abnormality under Relapse Records on April 29, 2008.
 They participated in a "mini-tour" of Japan in May 2009, performing in Osaka, Nagoya, and Tokyo.
 In June 2009, Cephalic Carnage, along with Cattle Decapitation and Withered, pulled out of the Blackenedfest tour due to organization problems and said they were "getting on with writing the next full length, (...) as well as finishing construction of our late night poutine stand, where we will serve country-fried giraffe eggs and your favorite French-Canadian specialty."
-In October 2009, the band released a music video for the song "Vaporized" while writing a new album and announced a planned concert DVD entitled Live at Your Mom's House.
+In October 2009, the band released a music video for the song "Vaporized" while writing a new album and announced a concert DVD entitled Live at Your Mom's House.

-Misled by Certainty (2010–present)

 Cephalic Carnage began recording their new album, Misled by Certainty, in May 2010.
 It was released August 31, 2010 by Relapse Records.
-They also reissued Lucid Interval on September 13, 2011.
+They reissued Lucid Interval on September 13, 2011.